EricBanker12/ping-compensation/docs/commands.md

 *    `save` - save current changes into config file

+*    `autoconfig` - create basic config for your connection (IN TEST!)

-*    `load` - load current changes from the configuration file(basically for direct edits of the file)
+*    `load` - load current changes from the configuration file(basically for direct edits of the file and test).

 ### Debug commands